 There are opportunities for pupils with SEND to become involved in pupil voice.
-For example pupils with SEND are represented on the school council.
+For example pupils with SEND are represented on the Junior Leadership Team.

 Pupils with SEND are involved in wrap-around activities; they are supported through a variety of enrichment activities, lunchtime clubs and out of hours support.